Skip to main navigation Skip to main content Skip to footer

 Meet Commissioner Feder

-Mr. Feder also oversaw the consolidation of the Transportation Division and the Community Development and Environmental Services Division into the current Growth Management Division, reducing the number of department directors and realigning the reduced staffing to effectively and efficiently maintain established service levels.
+Commissioner Feder also led the consolidation of the Transportation Division with the Community Development and Environmental Services Division, forming the current Growth Management Division.
+This restructuring reduced the number of department directors while realigning staffing to maintain service levels efficiently and effectively.

-Prior to working for Collier County, Mr. Feder opened the first office for the Florida Department of Transportation (FDOT) in Ft.
-Myers in 1986 as the District One Director of Planning and Programs, as well as the Director of the Southwest Area Office.
-From 1982-1986, he was the Manager of FDOT’s Policy and Planning Section in Tallahasee where he effectively lobbied the Florida Legislature to rewrite the Florida Transportation Code and for approval of the first Statewide Transportation Policy Plan.
-Also in Tallahassee, Mr. Feder served as a Governmental Analyst in the Governor’s Office, was a Senior Planner in the former Division of State Planning and a Planner for the City of Tallahassee.
+Before joining Collier County, Commissioner Feder opened the first Florida Department of Transportation (FDOT) office in Fort Myers in 1986, serving as District One Director of Planning and Programs and Director of the Southwest Area Office.
+From 1982 to 1986, he served in Tallahassee as Manager of FDOT’s Policy and Planning Section, where he successfully worked with the Florida Legislature on revisions to the Florida Transportation Code and the approval of the state’s first Statewide Transportation Policy Plan.

-Commissioner Feder holds a Bachelor’s Degree in Urban Studies from Northeastern University in Boston, MA, a Master’s Degree in Planning from Florida State University and is also a member of the Institute of Certified Planners and a Class VII graduate of Greater Naples Leadership.
+Commissioner Feder holds a Bachelor’s Degree in Urban Studies from Northeastern University in Boston, Massachusetts, and a Master’s Degree in Planning from Florida State University.
+He was a member of the American Institute of Certified Planners and served as President of Greater Naples Leadership.

 JAMES A. CALAMARI